richardschoen/iforgit/README.md

 # iForgit CL Commands

+# SRCTOGIT - Export Member to Git Repo DIrectory
+This CL command can be used to export/commit source member changes to the associated git repository.

+# SRCFRMGIT - Import Member from Git Repo DIrectory
+This CL command can be used to import most recent commit versionfrom the associated git repository.

+If you want to import a specific version based on its commit hash, you can use the SRCGITCMD option with *CHECKOUT as the option and specify a destination source file and member.

 # SRCGITCMD - Run Git Cmd Against Repo Mbr
 This CL command can be used to view older git versions or check out an individual source member to a source physical file for viewing/editing.